Trademark Classes Cheat Sheet Australia: 45 Classes

 Why trademark classes exist

-Australia adopted the Nice Classification (named after the 1957 Nice Agreement) as its official system.
-The current 12th edition groups every conceivable product and service into 45 classes.
-This is the same system used in over 150 countries, which means getting your classification right in Australia also lays the groundwork for any future international filings.
+Australia adopted the Nice Classification, established by the Nice Agreement of 1957, as its official system.
+The current 13th edition groups every conceivable product and service into 45 classes.
+This is the same system used across 96 contracting parties, which means getting your classification right in Australia also lays the groundwork for any future international filings.

-If you manufacture candles, your trademark belongs in Class 4 (candles and wax).
-If you also sell candle-making kits as an educational workshop, that service falls in Class 41 (education and training).
+If you design and sell jewellery, your trademark belongs in Class 14, which covers precious metals, jewellery, and horological instruments.
+If you also run jewellery-making workshops, that service falls in Class 41 (education and training).
 Miss the second class and a competitor could legally offer workshops under your exact brand name.

-"Classification is where I see the most expensive mistakes," says Hollie Ford, Registered Trade Mark Attorney (Trans-Tasman IP Attorneys Board).
-"A business owner files in one class based on a guess, pays the government fee, waits months — and then discovers their core product line isn't even covered.
+"Classification is where I see the most expensive mistakes," says Hollie Ford, Registered Trade Mark Attorney.
+"A business owner files in one class based on a guess, pays the government fee, waits months and then discovers their core product line isn't even covered.
 Fixing it means a fresh application with fresh fees and a later priority date."

 The real cost of getting it wrong